- What is a Birth Control Patch?

 If you’re baffled on how the contraceptive patch works, here’s the answer.
 This birth control contraceptive patch works by releasing hormones (oestrogen and progestogen) like other birth control methods and preventing pregnancy.
 The hormones are absorbed through the skin.
 The patch stops ovulation and thickens the mucus in the cervix.
 The thick mucus makes it difficult for the sperm to reach the egg.

-When you are using the patch, you will not be able to see any change in it, or feel it working.
-However, rest assured that it is continuously releasing the hormones estrogen and progestin into your blood.
+When you are using the patch, you will not be able to see any change in it or feel it working.
+However, it is continuously releasing the hormones, estrogen and progestin, into your blood.
 To keep it working effectively, you need to change the patch each week for three weeks.
 You also need to remember to start the next cycle of patches after the fourth patch-free week.

 You should peel half of the plastic liner and avoid touching the sticky side of the patch.
 The sticky side should be applied to the body part which you have chosen, and then the liner needs to be peeled off.
 This sums up how to apply birth control patch easily on your own.

 Ensure the area of skin you choose is clean and dry.
 The patch should not be applied if there is any skin irritation.

 This patch should be applied on the skin once in a week for three weeks.
 It should be removed in the fourth week, which is when you have your period.
 After seven patch-free days, you can apply a new one.

 It is important to apply a new patch at the end of the patch-free week, or else it increases the risk of pregnancy.
 You may still be bleeding or spotting by the time you put on the new patch, which is normal.
 In case you want to skip your periods, then you may skip the patch-free week and start a new month of patches.